haroldwo/abablog/content/post/blog.md

 ### 4. Choose your favorite theme.

 **You can choose your favorite theme from [Hugo Themes](https://themes.gohugo.io/) and [Chinese Hugo](http://www.gohugo.org/theme/).
-Please read the user manual of your themes.
+Please read the user manual of your themes carefully.
 Most of them are put on Github and very esay to use.
-Then, please create a repo($YOURREPO) for your blog site on your own github.**
+Then, please create a repo($YOURREPO) for your blog site on your own Github.**

 **After repo creation, please follow my script to relate your local repo to Github repo.**